 For back sleepers, the main goal is maintaining the natural curve of your spine.
 If your mattress is too soft, your hips will sink lower than your shoulders, creating a hammock effect that can strain your lower back.
 A medium to slightly firm mattress provides the support needed to keep your spine in a healthy, neutral position all night long.
 This firmness level prevents excessive sinkage while still being comfortable.
 An adjustable base can also be a great addition, allowing you to slightly elevate your head and feet for even better alignment and comfort.

-For Stomach Sleepers: Find Firmer Support
+Stomach Sleepers: Go for Firmer Support

 Sleeping on your stomach can put significant stress on your spine if you don't have the right support.
 The biggest risk is your midsection sinking too deeply into the mattress, which forces your back to arch and can lead to persistent lower back pain.
 To avoid this, you need a medium to firm mattress that keeps your hips elevated and aligned with your shoulders.
 This firm surface ensures your body stays on a level plane, preventing strain on your neck and back.
 A supportive mattress is non-negotiable for stomach sleepers who want to wake up feeling their best.